 My previous research project looked at FM radio programs the encouraged rebels to surrender in and around Uganda.
 I look at message production and reception, humanitarian use of justice and reconciliation narratives, and the militarization of humanitarianism in northern Uganda and northeastern Congo.
+I am still completing some of this research.

 You can see my publications related to my research here.